Seasonal bulk flowers & foliage for DIY weddings & events

 We recommend that you purchase one bucket in advance and practice making sample arrangements with the vases you intend to use for your event.
 This will ensure you order correctly and avoid last-minute surprises. -

 Proper care is the key to a long-lasting bouquet.
+We send our flowers out healthy, hydrated, and ready to shine, but once they leave the farm, their well-being is in your hands.
+Proper transport, water, temperature, and timing matter, and we cannot be responsible for flowers that are damaged or poorly handled after pickup.
 With a few easy steps, you can significantly extend the life of your arrangement:

 Be sure to thoroughly sanitize your vase before you begin arranging, as any lingering bacteria will cause decay.
 We wash ours with hot, soapy water and a little bleach.